Kierownik223/mirror/README.md

 #### nginx

-Please note that Apache2 is not fully supported.
+Please note that nginx is not fully supported.
 Change `standalone` to `true` in the `config.toml` file and use the [standard reverse proxy config](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) with the address of `127.0.0.1:2115`

 ## Usage